-- 72. Financial instruments and other contracts generating potential ordinary shares may incorporate terms and conditions that affect the measurement of basic and diluted earnings per share.
+- Financial instruments and other contracts generating potential ordinary shares may incorporate terms and conditions that affect the measurement of basic and diluted earnings per share.
 These terms and conditions may determine whether any potential ordinary shares are dilutive and, if so, the effect on the weighted average number of shares outstanding and any consequent adjustments to profit or loss attributable to ordinary equity holders.
-The disclosure of the terms and conditions of such financial instruments and other contracts is encouraged, if not otherwise required (see SB-FRS 32). - 73.
-If an entity discloses, in addition to basic and diluted earnings per share, amounts per share using a reported component of the income statement other than one required by this Standard, such amounts shall be calculated using the weighted average number of ordinary shares determined in accordance with this Standard.
+The disclosure of the terms and conditions of such financial instruments and other contracts is encouraged, if not otherwise required (see SB-FRS 107 Financial Instruments: Disclosures). - If an entity discloses, in addition to basic and diluted earnings per share, amounts per share using a reported component of the statement of comprehensive income other than one required by this Standard, such amounts shall be calculated using the weighted average number of ordinary shares determined in accordance with this Standard.
 Basic and diluted amounts per share relating to such a component shall be disclosed with equal prominence and presented in the notes.
 An entity shall indicate the basis on which the numerator(s) is (are) determined, including whether amounts per share are before tax or after tax.
-If a component of the income statement is used that is not reported as a line item in the income statement, a reconciliation shall be provided between the component used and a line item that is reported in the income statement.
+If a component of the statement of comprehensive income is used that is not reported as a line item in the statement of comprehensive income, a reconciliation shall be provided between the component used and a line item that is reported in the statement of comprehensive income. - 73A Paragraph 73 applies also to an entity that discloses, in addition to basic and diluted earnings per share, amounts per share using a reported item of profit or loss, other than one required by this Standard.

-Effective Date
+Effective date

-74. Statutory Boards shall apply this Standard for annual periods beginning on or after 1 January 2004.
+Statutory Boards shall apply this Standard for annual periods beginning on or after 1 January 2005.
+Earlier application is encouraged.
+If Statutory Boards applies the Standard for a period beginning before 1 January 2005, it shall disclose that fact.

-Appendix A
+Appendix A Application guidance

-Application Guidance